elise-ng/cloudflare-dns-updater/readme.md

 * axios
 * public-ip

-Install everything with `npm install --save`
+Install everything with `npm install`

 ### Configurations
 Fill in your hostname, email and api token in `config.json`